papandreou/seespee/README.md

 Generate a `Content-Security-Policy` header for a website.
 The website is crawled for scripts, stylesheets, images, fonts, application manifests etc., which will be listed by their origin.
-Inline scripts and stylesheets with be hashed so `'unsafe-inline'` can be avoided.
+Inline scripts and stylesheets will be hashed so `'unsafe-inline'` can be avoided.